 If your teenager just completed his driver’s ed and has passed the state license state, the next step is choosing his first car.
 This is one of the biggest thrills of a teen’s life as a car purchase is a rite of passage that translates to more independence and mobility.
 However, shopping for the right vehicle can be daunting as your teen may want something sleek, shiny, and powerful, while you may want something a little more practical and won’t cost a fortune to maintain.
 With 41% of parents buying their children’s first car, it’s likely that mom and dad get to have the final say when it comes to making the purchase.
 But apart from the price, there are other things that you have to consider when choosing the right car for your teen.
+For example, you can use discounts Safeco provides for their insurance rate to be lowered when adding them to your policy.
 Here are some tips for buying your teenager’s first car.

 Decide on a budget